The cause of migraine: it’s all in your brain! The electrical and chemical sides of migraine

 What is CGRP and what role does it play in migraine?

 CGRP (calcitonin gene related peptide) is one of these inflammatory substances that is involved in the migraine attack.
-CGRP dilates blood vessels and is also causes pain.
-There is a page focusing on CGRP in the Migraine Tree (See this PDF).
+CGRP dilates blood vessels and it also causes pain.

 What is the cause of the aura?